Kanchanjungha Express: Traction

-From Sealdah to Guwahati it is hauled by a Sealdah based WAP-7 or Howrah based WAP-4.
-From Guwahati to Silchar it is hauled by twin WDP-4D-class diesel locomotive of Siliguri shed.
+It is hauled by a Sealdah-based WAP-7 or Howrah based WAP-4 from Sealdah to Lumding and vice-versa.
+From Lumding to Silchar it is hauled by twin WDP-4D-class diesel locomotive of Siliguri shed.
 Also due to ghat section, banker locomotive are attached to it.

 Rake sharing

-Sealdah–Silchar Kanchenjunga Express shares its rake with Sealdah-Agartala Kanchenjunga Express.
+Sealdah–Silchar Kanchenjunga Express shares its rake with Sealdah–Sabroom Kanchanjunga Express.